-Happily, her frustrations and challenges with Deric were balanced out by three-year old Yoyo, a gorgeous little girl who S fell in love with the moment she laid eyes on her.
+Happily her frustrations and challenges with Deric were balanced out by three-year old Yoyo, a gorgeous little girl who S fell in love with the moment she laid eyes on her.
 Wobbling around the common room gurgling to herself, we’d both watch her in amusement and secretly discuss what the hell her mother was doing sending her to English lessons.
 “Yoyo family very rich” whispered Trudy one day before class.
-“Her father work in oil, their family has three floors of one building in MoMA”.
+“Her father work in oil, their family has three floors of one MOMA building”.
 Despite the fact that Yoyo could barely stand up unassisted, S diligently tried to teach her some English while they played card games together, drew pictures, built Lego houses and worked from colouring books.
-It was a proud day when finally, after months of practice, she finally answered the question “What’s your name?”
+It was a proud day when after months of practice she finally answered the question “What’s your name?”
 “Yoyo!!!!” cried Yoyo with a wonky smile and promptly fell over.
 “I want to take her home with us!” announced S, doe-eyed.
 “Do you think her mother would notice?”

-It was the 1st of October 2009 and S and I had a day off work for the 60th anniversary of the founding of the People’s Republic of China!
-Hearing that there was going to be a huge military parade on Tiananmen Square, we initially thought we could go, but soon found out it was an invitation only event with crazy levels of security.
+It was the 1st of October 2009 and we had the day off for the 60th anniversary of The People’s Republic of China!
+Hearing there was going to be a huge military parade on Tiananmen Square, we initially thought we could go, but soon found out it was an invitation only event with crazy levels of security.
 “Don’t even go near there!” advised Richard over the phone, “the police go nuts at times like this… sometimes foreigners get arrested just for looking at someone the wrong way”.
-Richard wasn’t kidding, as we later heard about various subway stations closing down for the day and that the airport would go dormant for three hours.
+Richard wasn’t kidding either, as we later heard about various subway stations closing down for the day and that the airport would go dormant for three hours.

 “You can come to school and watch on TV,” offered Trudy, “It will be something amazing…. very proud for China … many important people!”
-And so we headed to school armed with a flask of coffee and a bag of Mooncakes, a traditional Chinese pastry eaten during national holidays.
-S didn’t really care for Mooncakes, but of course old sweet tooth Leighton couldn’t get enough.
+And so we headed to school armed with a flask of coffee and a bag of mooncakes, a traditional Chinese pastry eaten during national holidays.
+S didn’t really care for mooncakes, but of course old sweet tooth Leighton couldn’t get enough!
 Resembling the British pork pie, they are essentially thick, round pastries with a hard outer crust and a soft paste filling, with red bean, mango, date and lotus seed among the many curious flavours.
-I liked them all, except for the horror show version that had a salty dried egg yolk plonked in the middle.
+I liked them all, even the weird ones that had a salty dried egg yolk plonked in the middle.

 “Teacher, you see China birthday party on TV?” asked Louis back at school.
 “Very cool, China so power!” echoed Tim in a rare show of unity.
-“If we want we can destroy anyone… like Japan teacher” continued Louis, all starry-eyed.
-“Japan should be careful… Japan very bad!
+“If we want we can destroy anyone… like Japan” continued Louis, all starry-eyed.
+“Japan need be careful… Japan very bad!
 Teacher, Tim look at my homework, no three stickers today!”
 “Nooo!” screamed Tim, beating his fists down on the table.
 “Teacher he lie, he always lie, Louis bad like Japan!!!”